Barry, Kevin. City of Bohane. Random House, London, 2011. F;11/18.

 It’s a fictional Irish city in around 2050 which is nothing like your usual utopian science-fiction future.
 Technology varies from pre-gunpowder to newsprint and silver-based photography.
 The social flavour is at times early-20th century, at times medieval, so there’s no suggestion of our contemporary political correctness, indeed life in this future has resumed its atavistic appetite for sex, greed, revenge, violence, and lawlessness.
 Gangs rule, prostitution is usual, and the cops alternately participate and look the other way.

 I wondered if Mr. Barry was a bit out of his imagination’s depth with all this rough stuff.
-It’s one thing to dream up a crazy uncontrolled world and another for your imagination to live easily in it.
+It’s one thing to dream up a crazy uncontrolled world and another for you to live easily in it.
 One of the main characters’ nickname is Fucker.
 Language is almost awkwardly coarse:

 There in the black pit of December the rain came side-on and whipped its cold assaults.
 The hardwind was bossing about the place belligerent as a hoor’s broken-faced mother.
 There was an icy mist ghosting from the ocean that’d just about freeze the tongue solid in your gob.